gloggers99/lambda/README.md

 ## IMPORTANT
 lambda is barely functional right now, and will be in this state for quite a bit (few weeks maybe), this section will be removed when it is stable and ready for regular usage.

+## Info
+lambda is an X11 tiling window manager built in the spirit of XMonad, and DWM.
+I want to create lambda to improve on XMonad and DWM and learn about the X protocol at the same time.

+## Q&A
+Q: "Why aren't you using wayland?
+X11 is old and crappy"
+A: You are correct, X11 is old and hasn't improved much since a decade ago, however in the end there are many small problems in wayland (especially with nvidia) that make it inconvenient to switch to creating a wayland compositor. (see https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277 for more info)

+Q: "Where is the ___ implementation?"
+A: If lambda is missing a feature (and isn't on the TODO list below) and you deem it important, create an issue and tell me what you would like.

 ## Features (All will be implemented at some point)
 - [X] Keybinding System
 - [ ] EWMH/ICCM (No plans for this YET)